ptejada/ApePubSub/README.md

 TODOs
 =====================
-* Create additional demos to furhter illustrates the usage of the projet
+* Reinplement sessions...
-* Add events to handle the [006] BAD_NICK error
+* Create additional demos to furhter illustrates the usage of the project
 * Reconsider the use of global functions and their name conventions
 * Keep working on the files in [php/](https://github.com/ptejada/ApePubSub/tree/master/php/) to create a PHP link between the APE server and the client framework for tighter PHP applications intregrration ( Been consider for separate project)
 * Keep testing...